 Ciaramella’s leftist political views are well documented, and it’s no coincidence that he was Joe Biden’s Ukrainian adviser during the years Hunter was profiteering from his patently corrupt position on the board of directors of Burisma, a Ukrainian oil and gas company that paid him more than $83,000 in monthly graft to buy access to his then-VP father, and by extension the entire Obama administration.

-Recall that Joe Biden bragged on the record about how, in 2015 as VP, he protected his son by coercing corrupt Ukrainian officials to fire the prosecutor who was looking into Burisma — a firing that even The New York Times acknowledged benefited Hunter Biden.
+Recall that in 2018, Joe Biden bragged on the record about how, in 2015 as VP, he coerced corrupt Ukrainian officials to fire the prosecutor who hot on the trail of Burisma and Biden — a firing that even The New York Times acknowledged benefited Hunter Biden.
 As Biden recounted, if Ukrainian officials didn’t “take action against the state prosecutor” [read: fire him], “I said … ‘We’re not going to give you the billion dollars. … I’m telling you, you’re not getting the billion dollars.’ … Well, son of a bitch.
 He got fired.”

 That happened while Schiff’s co-conspirator, Ciaramella, was the Ukraine adviser to Biden.
 And Schiff is using Ciaramella in a schema to, in effect, impeach Trump for what Biden did.

 Democrats are even more concerned about exposing Ciaramella’s motives now that investigative journalist Paul Sperry has revealed this inconvenient tidbit: “Barely two weeks after Donald Trump took office, Eric Ciaramella … was overheard in the White House discussing with another staffer how to remove the newly elected president from office, according to former colleagues.”

 And Fox News’s Laura Ingraham reported that the whistleblower also has some extremely inconvenient connections to both the Bidens and Burisma.